mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 <img src="/static/images/cv_or_not_cv.jpg" alt="cv_all_the_things" class="meme_img"/>

-If you're dealing with time series data, selecting the optimal evaluation method for your specific task might not be trivial.
-To generalize, you have three strategies:
+Dealing with time series data is tough.
+If you have a limited amount of data and don't use it efficiently, you risk getting a very volatile estimate.
+On the other hand, if you aren't careful you can be impacted by look-ahead bias and get a very optimistic estimate.
+So selecting the right evaluation method is essential. **To generalize, you have three strategies:**

 1. select a validation method based on your understanding of your data and model: the number of data points, time series stationarity, and computational cost to fit the model;
 2. go with the safest option, which is (in my opinion) walk-forward validation; or